-As 2021 draws to a close (already?! 🙀), Finance and Business Operations teams everywhere are super focused on forecasting, budgeting, and tracking revenue targets for 2022.
-But this is always an incredibly hard exercise, and the cost of being wrong can be terrible - involving angry boards, people getting fired, or in really bad cases, layoffs.
+As 2022 draws to a close, Finance teams everywhere are focused on forecasting, budgeting, and tracking revenue targets for 2023.
+But this is always an incredibly hard exercise, and the cost of being wrong can be terrible.

 Clearly, this is worth getting right.
 So, how do the best teams do forecasting?
 They make sure they are balancing forecasting based on leads, sales capacity, and sales efficiency to get the right numbers.